hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250908025v1-nowjcoliee-2025-a-multi-stage-framework-integrating-embedding-models.md

 ---
 layout: default
-title: NOWJ@COLIEE 2025: A Multi-stage Framework Integrating Embedding Models and Large Language Models for Legal Retrieval and Entailment
+title: "NOWJ@COLIEE 2025: A Multi-stage Framework Integrating Embedding Models and Large Language Models for Legal Retrieval and Entailment"
 ---

 # NOWJ@COLIEE 2025: A Multi-stage Framework Integrating Embedding Models and Large Language Models for Legal Retrieval and Entailment